TrangLe265/pbs-backend/README.md

 ## Validation

-- POST and PUT endpoints for adding or editing lifts use server-side validation (Joi) to ensure data integrity.
+- POST and PUT endpoints for lifts use server-side validation (Joi) to ensure data integrity.

 ---

 ## Notes

 - All endpoints return JSON.
-- Ensure you have backend and database built on Docker before accessing BaseURL.
+- Ensure backend and database are running on Docker before accessing the API.

----